AdityaSChauhan1/compiler/README.md

   open tree.png
 ```

-This will display both the Parse tree and the intermediate code for the C language
+This will display both the Parse tree and the intermediate code for the C language.